-The conduct of banking business is governed by the applicable banking legislation and the many other statutes that govern areas related to fraud, criminal prosecution and the like.
+The conduct of banking business is governed by the applicable banking legislation and the many other statutes that govern areas related to securities trading, fraud, criminal prosecution and the like.
 Similarly, precedent and case law in areas such as misrepresentation, negligence and confidentiality are fully entrenched jurisdictionally.
 The leading case of Tournier v.
-National Provincial and Union Bank of England 2 is still relevant to the subject of the implied contract between the banker and customer.
+National Provincial and Union Bank of England 8 is still relevant to the subject of the implied contract between the banker and customer.
 Hence, as in most jurisdictions, the Tournier principle has been modified by the plethora of anti-money laundering legislation, which imposes a countervailing obligation on the part of banks and financial institutions generally.
 In this regard, Barbados has both an Anti-Money Laundering Act and a Proceeds of Crime Act.

 Control of banks and transfers of banking business